- NAME: John Quincy Adams

 Answer questions and see how you rank against other players.Play Now

-Born on July 11, 1767, John Quincy Adams was the eldest son of President John Adams and the sixth president of the United States.
+Born in Massachusetts on July 11, 1767, John Quincy Adams was the eldest son of President John Adams and the sixth president of the United States.
 In his pre-presidential years, Adams was one of America's greatest diplomats (formulating, among other things, what became the Monroe Doctrine); in his post-presidential years, he conducted a consistent and often dramatic fight against the expansion of slavery.
 Though full of promise,

 "You will never know how much it has cost my generation to preserve your freedom.
 I hope you will make good use of it."

 "America does not go abroad in search of monsters to destroy."

 "If your actions inspire others to dream more, learn more, do more and become more, you are a leader."

 his presidential years were difficult.
 He died in 1848 in Washington, D.C.